Wondering how to help your secondary schooler choose a subject combination?

 Ultimately, the way ahead is uncertain, and today’s adults are already facing a world where jobs are being redefined or rendered obsolete.
 If children are encouraged to remain open to different interests (as opposed to specialising at a young age), they will develop a wider skill set, which will give them the mindset and flexibility to adapt to change.

 Below are some resources that you can use to discuss education and career directions with your child.

 MySkillsFuture is the national career portal, with sections catering to students from Primary 5 and above.
 Here, students have access to age-appropriate content such as games, videos, articles, and other resources to help them explore different careers pathways.
 This includes an industry landscape section, where students can find out how many professionals are currently employed in an industry, what it contributes to the economy, and how the industry might be relevant in the future.
-To log in, you will need your child’s IC number (user ID) as well as a password—available from your child’s school or the MySkillsFuture helpdesk.
+(To access certain features on MySkillsFuture, you may need your child’s IC number/user ID as well as a password, which is available from your child’s school or the MySkillsFuture helpdesk.)

 Consult The School Counsellor

 All secondary schools now have education and career counsellors assigned to them.
 These counsellors are not based in the schools, but instead, they are attached to several schools on a roving arrangement.
 They would be the best people to seek help and advice from, so do enquire with your child’s school to make full use of this service.

 If you have older children, or if your children are fairly advanced or mature in their thinking, you can have them attempt free online aptitude tests.
 Try the VIA survey, which is also used by professional organisations to help their employees gain greater awareness about their strengths.
 Or look for a fun career quiz with questions that even younger children can answer.

 Attend An Open House Event